-Open up the image in which you to replicate the pop art effect.
-I am using the Scarlett Johansson image for this tutorial but feel free to use your own one.
+Open a photo to replicate pop art.
+I am using the Scarlett Johansson image for this tutorial but feel free to use your own image.
 Go to File > Open and open the image.

 Use the Pen Tool (P) to remove the background and then create a new layer underneath it by pressing CTRL + SHIFT + N. Fill this layer with blue color.
 First, set the foreground color to blue and then press ALT + BACKSPACE to fill the layer.